sxflynn/sideprojectstarter/README.md

 ```

 ## Postgres data management
 The data in your Postgres database will persist between docker container restarts and rebuilds.
 The `.sql` files in the `/database` directory will be run only once if no Postgres storage volume is detected.

+### Updating SQL tables and schemas
 If you want to change the table structure and publish those in your repo, and have those persist through container rebuilds, you will need to delete the Postgres volume. **Warning, this will delete any custom Postgres data, such as user data.**
 To list the volumes:
 ```
 docker volume ls